TomasMen/go-pgm/README.md

 - Width or height values are not valid ASCII numbers
 - Maximum pixel value is not a valid ASCII number or exceeds 255
 - End of file is reached before all pixel intensities are read

-Limitations

-This package currently only supports reading P5 (raw) format PGM images The maximum pixel value is limited to 255

 Contributing